flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 The file model_specific.f90 should be editted for the specific model which you wish to use.
 This contains a number of subroutines which need to be adapted for the model and the observation network.
 We list these subsequently.

 - \link configure_model \endlink This is called early in the code and can be used to read in any data from files before subsequently using them in the below operations.

+- \link reconfigure_model \endlink This is called after each observation timestep.
+If the observation dimension changes it should be updated here, along with the number of model timesteps until the next observation

 - \link h \endlink This is the observation operator